BEGIN ANYWHERE & FOUR SOLOS

 The Civic, Tallaght

-Musicians: Mel Mercier, Kevin McNally
+Musicians: Kevin McNally, Mel Mercier, Mick O'Shea

 François Malbranque is one of France’s rising start of contemporary dance.
 Born in Rom Northern France, from a young age, he developed an interest in Polish Folk Dance.
 He later studied at the Lille Conservatory and then was accepted to the Conservatoire Superieur National de Musique et de Danse de Paris.
 He obtained his diploma in 2021.
 Since graduating, Mr Malbranque has been working with major French choreographers Boris Charmatz, Dimitri Chamblas and Olga Dukhovna. @francois.mal